 - PC or Mac: The same applies if you’re using Netflix on a Windows or Mac OS computer but you should also try disabling your anti-virus software as this often interferes with the streaming service.
 Lastly, try signing out of your Netflix account on all devices at the same time.
 It sounds simple, but it often works, as having your account open on multiple devices at once (even if your membership allows it), can cause conflicts on the Netflix server.

 If however none of these tips have helped, read on for device-specific problems and solutions.

-What are some desktop version solutions?
+What are the desktop version solutions?

 If you’re being greeted by a black screen when you open Netflix on your computer, there are three possible causes.
 Two of which are mentioned above: it is worthwhile clearing your browser’s cookies and temporarily disabling your antivirus, should you have one.
 However, Silverlight is a third possible cause of this problem as it prevents video playback.
 Microsoft disabled it years ago, but plugins are still available so if you have it on your system, delete it.

-What are some solutions for mobile devices?
+What are the solutions for mobile devices?

 If you’ve encountered the dreaded ‘Error 12001’ on your Android phone or tablet, you should know that this warning message is caused by outdated data on your device that simply needs to be refreshed to get the app up and running as normal again.

 To refresh the data and clear the cache, go to Settings, then to Apps and notifications, and select See all apps.
 Scroll down to the Netflix app and click on it.
 In the sub-menu that opens up, select Storage and cache, click Clear storage, and then Clear cache.